llm-jp/scripts/evaluation/installers/g-leaderboard/README.md

 ### About Azure OpenAI API

-To conduct an evaluation, you must configure the Azure OpenAI API by setting the endpoint and key for the deployment named `gpt-4`, which uses `gpt-4-0613`.
+To conduct an evaluation, you must configure the Azure OpenAI API by setting the endpoint and key for the deployment named `gpt-4`, which corresponds to `gpt-4-0613`.
 Please contact the administrator to obtain the necessary endpoint and key.